A Universal Formulation of Uncertainty Relation for Error and Disturbance: Pushforward and Pullback of Process

-In what follows, we focus our attention primarily to quantum processes in order to avoid unnecessary repetition.
-The same properties and facts described hereafter are also valid for any other processes, including quantum measurements \cite{Lee_2020_01} as well as classical processes, all of which can be demonstrated through a similar line of reasoning.
+One of the core concepts of our framework is that, every process between state spaces gives rise to an adjoint pair of \emph{local} (\textit{i.e.}, state-dependent) maps between the spaces of local observables.
+The local maps, termed its \emph{pullback} and \emph{pushforward}, are found to be non-expansive linear maps satisfying certain composition laws, as described below.

+Without loss of generality, the above statements shall be explicated with the example of quantum processes (Q-Q processes) for concreteness (and for later use in this paper); the readers may also be referred to our previous works \cite{Lee_2020_01,Lee_2020_01_Entropy}, in which the statements are spelled out for quantum measurements (Q-C processes) in a parallel manner.

-Now, an important observation is that a quantum process $\Theta : Z(\mathcal{H}) \to Z(\mathcal{K})$ uniquely induces a map $\Theta^{\prime}$ between operator spaces.
+For a quantum process $\Theta : \stspq{H} \to \stspq{K}$, an important observation is that it uniquely induces a map $\Theta^{\prime}$ between operator spaces.
 This dual notion of a quantum process, termed its adjoint, is uniquely characterized by the relation

-valid for all operators $X$ on $\mathcal{K}$ and quantum states $\rho$ on $\mathcal{H}$, where we have used \eqref{def:hlocaltrace} defined analogously for the two cases.
-Again, the wave-function collapse \eqref{def:collapse} under the projection postulate provides a prime example, the adjoint of which can be confirmed to read
+valid for all linear operators $X$ on $\hsp{K}$ and quantum states $\rho$ on $\hsp{H}$.
+The wave-function collapse \eqref{def:collapse} under the projection postulate provides a prime example, the adjoint of which can be confirmed to read

 which fulfills \eqref{char:adjoint}.
-The projection postulate is convenient in that they admit concrete expressions both for the quantum process \eqref{def:collapse} and its adjoint \eqref{char:adjoint} using familiar notions, allowing for the verification of the various claims in this paper by means of direct computation.
+The projection postulate is convenient in that they admit concrete expressions both for the quantum process \eqref{def:collapse} and its adjoint \eqref{char:adjoint_proj} using familiar notions, which could be useful for convincing oneself of the various claims throughout this paper by means of direct computation.